About

 write a haiku

-This is kind of personal bilingual journal of rhyming or less rhyming thoughts.
-I know for some isn’t much but these chunks of ideas represent something for me – a temporary refuge, a way of playing with words and ideas, a way of tuning my brain into another world, a way of finding freedom, an introspection of life, a way of making others think, an attempt of understanding the world around.
+This is kind of a personal bilingual journal of rhyming or less rhyming thoughts.
+I know, for some readers this isn’t much, but these chunks of ideas represent something for me – a temporary refuge, a way of playing with words and ideas, a way of tuning my brain into another world, a way of finding freedom, an introspection of life, a way of making others think, an attempt of understanding the world around.
 From here comes the name of this blog, grasps, or (chunks of) understanding.

-1. More recently I started to write a variation of haikus, mainly in 5-7-5 structure.
+More recently, I started to write a variation of haikus, mainly in 5-7-5, though there are many haikus in 4-5-4x-y-z (3-5-4 or 4-5-3) and only a few in 3-5-3 form.
 I preferred the structure of haikus because they attempt to compress a multitude of meanings in a minimum of words.
 There are shorter haikus, more encoded, though I had to find a midway between length (the number of syllables) and meaning.

 Haikus don’t have a name, though I named each of my posts.
 It’s easier thus for me to track the posts, even if some names repeat from time to time.
 Sometimes the names give a hint about the intentional meaning.
-In some haikus I tried to encode more than one can see at surface, though not sure how much I managed to do that.
+In some haikus I tried to encode more than one can see at surface, though I'm not sure how much I managed to do that.
+It's worth to read each of them multiple times, even with gaps of time in between.
+Some meaning will probably appear when reading the haikus having the same name.
+Therefore, it makes sense to browse the pages by the names given to haikus (and this is what I love about web pages' navigation).

-2. Other lengthier posts are occasional verses, typically the posts starting with 2006.
+Other lengthier posts are occasional verses, typically the posts starting with 2006, though some verses are from much earlier spanning even to 1995.

-3. The first posts, mainly in Romanian, are a selection made from what I wrote before starting this blog, poems from sheets of paper I managed to save over the years.
-Some of them were written during adolescence, though most of them were written later.
+My earlier writings were in Romanian, and I posted a selection made from what I wrote before starting this blog, poems copied from sheets of paper or journal pages I managed to save over the years.
+Some of them were written during adolescence, though I suppose most of them were written later.

-Some of them are childish, maybe having grammatical errors, though I let them the way they are to remind me of the past.
+Some of the verses may seem childish, may have even some grammatical errors, though I let them the way they were to remind me of the past.

 In the end I hope you, the reader, managed to find a few interesting ideas on this blog.
 If not, the libraries are full of books, the internet is full of meaningful quotes and other material that I hope will quench your thirst…